All Products

 Note

-The number of characters to be obtained from the commit ID of the most recently pushed code.
+Commit ID (Optional) The number of characters to use from the commit ID of the most recently pushed code.
 By default, the first six characters are used.
-You can adjust the slider to change the number of characters.
+Adjust the slider to change the number.

 Note

-9. In the Build Configurations step, configure parameters and then click Confirm.
-The following table describes the parameters.
+10. In the Build Configurations step, configure the following parameters and then click Next.

-• In the Build Rules section of the Build page, find the image building rule and click Build in the Actions column.
+• In the Build Rules section of the Build page, find the build rule and click Build in the Actions column.

-• Submit code to the master branch of the source code repository to trigger the building rule.
+• Push a code commit to the configured branch of the source code repository to trigger the build rule automatically.

 In the left-side navigation pane, click Image Tag.
 If the image that you created is displayed, the image is built.

-When you click Build or the source code in the main branch is updated, the system builds an image.
-The file named Dockerfile in the / directory of the main branch is used to build the image.
-The tag of the created image is latest.
-The following figure shows the configuration of the building rule.
+Result: When you click Build or when source code in the main branch is updated, ACR builds the image using the Dockerfile in the root directory of the main branch.
+The built image is tagged latest.

 基于main构建规则.png